olimorris/onedarkpro.nvim/README.md

 }
 ```

+> **Note:** Currently support for highlighting in Telescope's previewer is unavailable.

 > **Note:** Please see [this issue](https://github.com/olimorris/onedarkpro.nvim/issues/24) for how other users are configuring their theme by filetype

-> **Note:** Currently support for highlighting in Telescope's previewer is unavailable.
+> **Note:** The excellent [hlargs.nvim](https://github.com/m-demare/hlargs.nvim) plugin allows for greater customisation over arguments definitions and usages

 #### Ignoring filetypes and buffer types

 Filetype highlight groups work by detecting the filetype of the current buffer and checking the user's config to determine if any should be applied.
-If neccessary, the theme's default highlight groups are reapplied if the buffer filetype has no custom filetype highlights specified.
+As the user moves between buffers, the theme checks for a filetype change and applies any new highlights as neccessary.

 When using common plugins such as [Telescope](https://github.com/nvim-telescope/telescope.nvim) or [Trouble](https://github.com/folke/trouble.nvim), additional windows with distinct filetypes are opened.
-This can cause the theme to reapply the default highlight groups since it detects a buffer filetype change.
+This can cause the theme to reapply the default highlight groups as it detects a buffer filetype change.
 When closing the windows, the user's custom filetype highlight groups are then lost.
 To prevent this from happening, the theme has a table of filetypes and buffer types to ignore:

 ```lua
 filetype_hlgroups_ignore = {